cloud-scalable-webapp/cloud-webapp/README.md

 * Application logs (collected using CloudWatch Agent) can be accessed from AWS->CloudWatch->Log Groups->csye6225->webapp
 * Application metrics (collected using StatsD) can be accessed from AWS->CloudWatch->All Metrics->CWAgent

+## CI/CD
+The application includes Github workflows which upon merge with main, will automatically create a new AMI, update the launch template, autoscaling group and refresh the existing EC2 instances to use the new AMI

 ## Libraries Used:

 * 1. Nodemon